Seasoned Connections

 Seasoned Connections, also known as Atari no Kitchen! (あたりのキッチン!, Atari no Kitchin!), is a Japanese manga series written and illustrated by Yuki Shirono.
 It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from November 2016 to September 2018, with its chapters collected in four tankōbon volumes.
 A television drama adaptation aired from October to December 2023.

+Plot

+Kiyomi Atari is a university student who has severe social anxiety, but a strong sense of taste and smell.
+Wanting to make connections with people despite her lack of communication skills, she works part-time as a cook at the Aun (阿吽) diner, owned by Zenjirō Nakae and his son, Kiyomasa.